Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Results

-Using our measured value of $\eta_{xzyz}=1.3\times10^{-5}~$Pa$\cdot$s, and the measured values of $\kappa_{xx}$ and the specific heat at $10$ K with $\mathbf{B}||c$~\cite{lefrancoisEvidencePhononHall2022,tanakaThermodynamicEvidenceFieldangledependent2022}, we estimate $\kappa_{xy}/\kappa_{xx} = 10^{-4}$---only a factor of 4 smaller than what is observed in thermal transport experiments under the same conditions by LeFrancois \textit{et al.}~\cite{lefrancoisEvidencePhononHall2022}.
-Note that this estimate is a lower bound on the total phonon contribution to $\kappa_{xy}$: the full $\kappa_{xy}$ will receive contributions from all three acoustic branches (here was have only accounted for one), and from all 4 viscosity tensor elements that are allowed for this magnetic field orientation (e.g. $\eta_{xyxz}$, etc.) There is no reason to expect that the different viscosities are substantially different, and first-principles calculations by Dhakal \textit{et al.} indeed suggest they are all similar in magnitude~\cite{dhakalTheoryIntrinsicPhonon2025}.
-In addition, finite Hall viscosity enables phonon side-jump scattering that will also contribute to $\kappa_{xy}$.
-Thus the total $\kappa_{xy}$ contribution from phonon Hall viscosity could easily be a factor of 10 larger than what we estimate here.
+Using our measured value of $\eta_{xzyz}=3\times10^{-5}~$Pa$\cdot$s, and the measured values of $\kappa_{xx}$ and the specific heat at $10$ K with $\mathbf{B}||c$~\cite{lefrancoisEvidencePhononHall2022,tanakaThermodynamicEvidenceFieldangledependent2022}, we estimate $\kappa_{xy}/\kappa_{xx} = 2.5\times 10^{-4}$---within a factor of 6 of what is observed in thermal transport experiments under the same conditions by LeFrancois \textit{et al.}~\cite{lefrancoisEvidencePhononHall2022} (as discussed below, the total contribution from all phonon branches and viscosity tensor elements resolves this difference).
+Our analysis also determines the absolute sign of the Hall viscosity to be positive ($\eta_{xzyz} > 0$), which is consistent with the positive thermal Hall effect (see Methods).

+This estimate represents a conservative lower bound on the intrinsic phonon contribution to $\kappa_{xy}$, as it accounts for only 1 of the 3 acoustic branches and a single viscosity tensor element.
+Since all 4 symmetry-allowed viscosities are predicted to be of comparable magnitude \cite{dhakalTheoryIntrinsicPhonon2025}, the cumulative contribution from all 3 branches is sufficient to account for the total measured thermal Hall effect.
+This quantitative agreement is consistent with recent first-principles calculations \cite{dhakalTheoryIntrinsicPhonon2025}.
+Furthermore, by performing acoustic Faraday measurements from 1 to 1.7 GHz, we find that the Hall viscosity grows with increasing frequency (see Extended Data).
+This suggests that the Hall viscosity measured in our experiment at $\approx 1$ GHz may serve as a lower bound for the Hall viscosity that contributes to thermal transport, which probes a broader energy distribution of phonons.